Thanks to all the readers who take the time to send or email their comments. It’s nice to know there are other video keno junkies out there!

 My suggestion is to keep playing your normal method and use your regular patterns as a foundation to keep playing.
 Then, if hit the "minor jackpots," such as 6-of-7, 7-of-9, 6-of-8 or 7-of-10, then cash out and move to another machine.

 That would also be my suggestion if the machine appears dead: move to another machine.

 The mistake is sometimes made to play off all your credits after you’ve hit one of these payoffs, in hopes of cashing in on the larger score.
 The problem is you’ll end up losing what you’ve gained and leave the casino frustrated.
 That’s no fun.

 Another suggestion is to shoot for some smaller jackpots.
 If you haven’t been able to hit the solid seven for awhile, drop down to a six- or a five-spot.
 I’ve experienced the same lull and have had success dropping down.
 There’s nothing wrong winning two or three hundred, even though you had hoped to hit the thousand or two.

 Know your pay table!

-I received another note last week that was disturbing in that it told of video keno machines that had drastically altered pay tables.
+I received another note last week that told of video keno machines that had drastically altered pay tables.
 Until I have a chance to investigate, I won’t mention the casino involved or the type of machine cited.

-But here is the account, which hopefully may alert readers to the possibility that video keno pay tables may vary from casino to casino, even if they are on the same machine.
+But here is the account, which hopefully may alert readers to the possibility that video keno pay tables may vary from casino to casino, even if they are on the same kind of machine.